particle-iot/docs/src/content/tutorials/device-os/development-tips.md

 }
 ```

 The loop() function is where you put your code.
+You should try to return as quickly as possible from the loop function.
+Typically the loop function is called 1000 times per second.

 ## General tips